xAndaaz/Telco-Churn-Prediction/activity_log.md

     3. Added logic to check the session state on every rerun and display any stored results.
 *   **Outcome:** The dashboard is now significantly more robust and user-friendly.
 Results from both the batch and single-customer analyses persist on the page, creating a seamless experience.
 The new beeswarm plot provides deeper analytical insight.

+### Final Dashboard Polish

+*   **User Report:** The plot resizing was still not working reliably.
+*   **Analysis:** Streamlit's `st.pyplot` can have unpredictable sizing behavior.
+A more robust method is to save the plot to a file and display it as a static image with a fixed width.
+*   **Action:**
+    1. Modified the dashboard to save the generated Matplotlib figure to a temporary `shap_summary.png` file.
+    2. Replaced the `st.pyplot(fig)` call with `st.image(plot_path, width=800)`.
+*   **Outcome:** This change provides direct, reliable control over the plot's width, ensuring a consistent and professional layout in the dashboard.
+*   **Next Step:** Beautify the dashboard's UI/UX to improve its visual appeal and professionalism.